-Per WWME Policy A 3.2.3, the City will use groundwater for domestic purposes when available, but will not consider this source of supply as a part of its water resources availability due to limitations for the use of groundwater resources.
+Per WWE Policy A 3.2.3, the City will use groundwater for domestic purposes when available, but will not consider this source of supply as a part of its water resources availability due to limitations for the use of groundwater resources.
 The City has one domestic well located on Los Osos Valley Road near Pacific Beach school.
-The City also maintains two non-potable wells at the City's Laguna Lake Golf Course for a portion of the golf course irrigation (additional golf course irrigation demand is met with recycled water).
+The City also maintains a non-potable well at the City's Corporation Yard for construction activity use and two non-potable wells at the City's Laguna Lake Golf Course for a portion of the golf course irrigation (additional golf course irrigation demand is met with recycled water).